rahulsingh2312/learn-git/README.md

 > - important things
 > - thing 2

-## Feel free to contribute to this tutorial by creating pull requests and suggesting improvements! _ (make a pull request with a folder of ur name or something more fun ) and star the repository 🙏
+## Feel free to contribute to this tutorial by creating pull requests and suggesting improvements! _ (make a pull request with a folder of ur name or something more fun )

 ## Collaborating with Others